solo-io/supergloo/docs/content/setup/_index.md

 ```

 {{% notice note %}}
 Note that the `--dry-run` outputs the entire `yaml`, but does not take care of proper ordering of resources.
-For example, there can be a *race* between CRDs being registered and any CRs being created that may appear to be an error.
+For example, there can be a *race* between Custom Resource Definitions being registered and any Custom Resources being created that may appear to be an error.
 If that happens, just re-run the `kubectl apply`.
 {{% /notice %}}

 To undo the installation, run: